ariefrahmanna/basic-configs/commit-convention.md

 * __docs__: Documentation only changes
 * __build__: Changes that affect the build system or external dependencies (e.g. gulp, broccoli, npm)
 * __ci__: Changes to the CI configuration files and scripts (e.g. CircleCI, SauceLabs)
+* __wip__: Work in progress, indicating ongoing work that is not ready for finalization

 Other prefixes are up to your discretion.
 For example  `types`, `release`,  `workflow`,  etc...